hellosimp201/Chromeoshacks/README.md

 Created by [Blobby](https://github.com/Blobby-Boi)

 ### How do I use it?
-Paste [This code](https://github.com/hellosimp201/Chromeoshacks/blob/main/Extprint3r) into the lxs
+Paste [This code](https://github.com/hellosimp201/Chromeoshacks/blob/main/Extprint3r) into the link bar
 ### Note
 When you start hanging it will take longer than one minute and it will lag a ton since it is refreshing iframes, so I recommend closing all your other tabs before hanging.
 If you are using securly please use ``securly (old)`` to disable Securly for Chromebooks.